Contents

 - Create an acrostic poem using the word FIREWORKS.

 - Read a few short poems about light, stars, or autumn to inspire their own writing.
+Games and playful activities like these help children explore language creatively.

-3. Make Firework-Themed Bookmarks
+3. Make firework-themed bookmarks

 Turn craft time into a reading activity by creating firework-inspired bookmarks.